 A survey I recently did to write up a (failed) proposal for funding at my own university showed that there is an enormous opportunity waiting to be grabbed – the chance to be the leading South African university pioneering the DH in not only South Africa, but Africa as a whole.

 My research showed that there is no meaningful penetration of this field within Africa at large, and southern Africa in particular.
 Indeed, a recent “map” of DH institutes globally reveals a single such “centre” on the whole of the continent, as against a great many of them in the global North and Australasia.
 However, that single so-called DH centre in Africa, it turns out, is no such thing – it is, rather, the Centre for Educational Technology at UCT.
-This institute, upon closer inspection, is a facilitator of technology in education, which is a very different creature from a Digital Humanities centre.
+This institute, upon closer inspection, is a facilitator of technology in education, which is a very different creature from a Digital Humanities centre, and is one of the many resources Africans could use to learn different subjeects as technology or English with different academies online, Sure Way English pte academic courses include personal coaching, mock tests and expert lectures.